gisgeolab/ARPA_Weather_plugin/README.md

 Once you have selected the data source (API or CSV) you can choose:

 - time range for which you want to retrieve data (dates in the calendar are automatically limited to the correct time range based on the selected parameters)
+- province to filter the data by location (if no provinces are selected all are selected by default)
-- weather sensor type you are interested in (e.g. temperature, precipitation etc.)
+- weather sensor type you are interested in (e.g. temperature, precipitation etc.).
+The following table describes the available sensors names:

 | Sensor Type | Sensor name | Unit |
 | :------------------: | :-------------------------: | :-------------------------: |